pytorch/ignite/docs/source/concepts.rst

 Events and Handlers
 -------------------

-To improve the :class:`~ignite.engine.Engine`'s flexibility, an event system is introduced that facilitates interaction on each step of the run:
+To improve the :class:`~ignite.engine.engine.Engine`'s flexibility, an event system is introduced that facilitates interaction on each step of the run:

 - *engine is started/completed*
 - *epoch is started/completed*
 - *batch iteration is started/completed*

-Complete list of events can be found at :class:`~ignite.engine.Events`.
+Complete list of events can be found at :class:`~ignite.engine.events.Events`.

 Thus, user can execute a custom code as an event handler.
 Handlers can be any function: e.g. lambda, simple function, class method etc. The first argument can be optionally `engine`, but not necessary.

-Let us consider in more detail what happens when :meth:`~ignite.engine.Engine.run` is called:
+Let us consider in more detail what happens when :meth:`~ignite.engine.engine.Engine.run` is called:

 .. code-block:: python